lewist13/InstaClone/README.md

 ---

-### Getting Started

-Create your own posts using pictures or videos after signing up and login.

----

-## Future Updates
+## Goals

 - [x] Create front-end that displays nav bar
 - [x] Be able to sign up and login using input
 - [x] Create a fake feed
-- [ ] Create backend to support passwords and authentication
+- [x] Create backend to support passwords and authentication

----
+- [ ] Make the front end look better